mattmakai/fullstackpython.com/source/content/pages/web-frameworks.rst

 For example, the Django web application framework includes an Object-Relational Mapping (ORM) layer that abstracts relational database read, write, query, and delete operations.
-However, Django's ORM does not work (without modification) on non-relational databases such `MongoDB <http://www.mongodb.org/>`_ and `Riak <http://docs.basho.com/>`_.
+However, Django's ORM cannot work without significant modification on non-relational databases such `MongoDB <http://www.mongodb.org/>`_ and `Riak <http://docs.basho.com/>`_.
 Other web frameworks such as Flask and Pyramid are generally easier to use with non-relational databases by incorporating external Python libraries.